PacktPublishing/Node-Cookbook-3rd-Ed/12-Deploying-Systems/content.md

 Once a commit is pushed to the master branch, Jenkins will pull the latest version of the code.
 Jenkins will then run build and test steps before creating a new container image.
 Once the image is created it is pushed up to DockerHub.
 Jenkins then triggers a deployment into Kubernetes.
 Kubernetes pulls the nominated image from DockerHub and creates a new pod.
 The old pod is then discarded.
 We have created independent pipelines for each of `adderservice`, `auditservice`, `eventservice` and `webapp`

-It is important to note at this point the transition from running our system in development mode using Fuge, which was the subject of several recipes in the microservices chapter to running our system in Kubernetes.
+It is important to note at this point the transition from running our system in development mode using Fuge, which was the subject of several recipes in **Chapter 10 Building Microservice Systems** to running our system in Kubernetes.
 This transition was smooth because our code was written from the start to use the same service discovery mechanisms in each case.

 ### There's more
-Whilst Kubernetes can seem a little overwhelming at first, exploring some more `power user` techniques can help with mastering it.
+Whilst Kubernetes can seem a little overwhelming at first, exploring some more *power user* techniques can help with mastering it.
 One technique that can help in many scenarios is to run a shell inside a Kubernetes managed container, let's try this out:

 #### Running a Report
-Recall that in the recipe `Adding a Queue Based Service` in the microservices chapter we created a reporting utility that displayed URL counts for our system.
+Recall that in the recipe `Adding a Queue Based Service` in **Chapter 10 Building Microservice Systems** we created a reporting utility that displayed URL counts for our system.
 Let's run this again but from inside of Kubernetes.
 To do this we need to build a container for our reporting service.
-Firstly copy the code from the microservices chapter recipe directory  `micro/report` into our working `micro` directory.
+Firstly copy the code from **Chapter 10 Building Microservice Systems** recipe directory  `micro/report` into our working `micro` directory.

 As above, copy in the same `Dockerfile` and `.dockerignore` files into the `report` directory.
 Next let's build, tag and push our container: